ercanlab/2021_Breimann_et_al/README.md

 _**Step 3: Automatically detect the bleach point**_

-The next step automatically detects the bleach-point by subtracting the mean of the first couple post-bleach image from the mean of the last pre-bleach images.
-A window will appear with the pre-bleach and post-bleach images and the difference between the two images.
-The lower row depicts the selected mask from the previous step (thresholded) and the mask for the bleach point based on Fdiff above.
+The next step automatically detects the bleach point by automated thresholding (Otsu’s Method) of an image of the difference of the mean pre-bleach images and the mean of the first five post-bleach images.
+A window will appear with the pre-bleach (F_pre) and post-bleach (F_post) images and the difference between the two images (F_diff).
+The lower row depicts the selected mask (mask_nuc) from the previous step (thresholded) and the mask for the bleach point (mask_bl) based on F_diff above..

 At this point, there is the option to change the threshold for the bleach point selection.
 Simply press ```No``` in the second window and write a value between ```0-1``` in the ```Command Window``` (the starting point is 0.6), and press enter.
 If you are happy with the bleachpoint detection, press ```Yes```.
 The displayed overview image is saved as ```_mask.tif``` to the previously selected output folder.